DLibatique/GREK102-S21/compositions/composition-2.md

 order: 2
 ---

 **Instructions**: *Compose a paragraph of Greek according to the instructions below.
 The list under each sentence indicates the morphological and syntactic structures that that sentence should include, but the list is not exhaustive.
-All vocabulary words that you will need can be found either below or in the English-Greek glossary in Mastronarde (pp. 468-480).*
+All vocabulary words that you will need can be found either below or in the English-Greek glossary in Mastronarde (pp. 468-480).
+This assignment is due* **by 11:59pm on Friday, March 19.**

 1. Your first sentence should express: Deucalion, the son of Prometheus, married Pyrrha, the daughter of Epimetheus and Pandora.
   * an aorist tense verb